svkampen/mangela_c64_demo/README.md

 	!scr "              hello world               "
 ~~~~

 Save the file and run build.bat in the root of the c64-devkit folder.
 Your emulator should now start and you will see a colored screen with the message “HELLO WORLD” on it.
-Congratulations, you are now cooler than 97.3% of the population of this planet.
+Congratulations, you are now cooler than most of the population of this planet.
 You’re welcome.

 ## Analyzing the Hello World example
 `*=$0801`